electerious/Ackee/README.md

 - […with environment variables](#options)
 - […with SSL and HTTPS enabled](docs/SSL%20and%20HTTPS.md)

+Take a look at the [FAQ](docs/FAQ.md) if you have any questions left.

 ## Introduction

 ### What is Ackee?

-Ackee is a lightweight, self-hosted alternative to Google Analytics.
-It features an API and web interface and tracks only what's really necessary.
+Ackee is a web app you install on your server to analyse the traffic of your sites.

 ### Why Ackee?

-Because nobody should share information about their visitors with others.
-The big players already know enough about us.
+Ackee is lightweight, easy to install and has a good balance between analytics and privacy.
+It features an API and web interface and tracks only what's necessary.

+It's is the right tool for you if you care about privacy and don't need a full-features marketing analytics platform like Google Analytics or Matomo.

+### Benefits of Ackee?

 - Self-hosted
-- Written in Node.js
+- Lightweight and easy to install
+- Modern and fast architecture
-- Lightweight and minimal user interface
+- Beautiful and focused interface
 - No unique user tracking and no cookies
+- Fully documented API

 ### How does it work?